sayeemabdullah/React-Cribsheet/README.md

 ## How things work?

-After creating the application we will find `index.html` under **public** folder so here where the magic happens.
+After creating the application we will find `index.html` under **public** folder so here is where the magic happens.
 When you run your application it runs only this file.
 Inside this file we will find a single `div` like below:

 ``` html